The Lions of Fifth Avenue: A Novel (Paperback)

 About the Author

 Fiona Davis is the New York Times bestselling author of several novels, including The Dollhouse, The Address, The Masterpiece, The Chelsea Girls, The Lions of Fifth Avenue, and The Magnolia Palace.
-She lives in New York City and is a graduate of the College of William & Mary in Virginia and the Columbia Journalism School.
+She lives in New York City and is a graduate of the Columbia Journalism School.

 Praise for The Lions of Fifth Avenue